getnikola/plugins/plugins/emoji/README.md

 An alternative is to just use emojify.js in your templates.

-The emojis are **not** shipped with this plugin, they are provided by http://tortue.me
+The emojis are **not** shipped with this plugin, they are provided by http://tortue.me provided for free by [Buttflare.](http://buttflare.com)

-That CDN is provided for free by [Buttflare.](http://buttflare.com)
+For a full list of emojis, check http://www.emoji-cheat-sheet.com/